eix/www/README.md

 Eix applications are organised in a folder structure that facilitates separation of concerns.

-For instance, in order to deploy an Eix application in production, only the `public/`, `src/` and `system/` folders are needed.
+For instance, in order to deploy an Eix application in production, only the `public/`, `data/`, `src/` and `system/` folders are needed.
+The latter can even be deployed separately.

 ### `public/`